-We dug into our own data to see which parts of the country were booking to train to be a personal trainer themselves with Future Fit Training, with Plymouth proving to be the most popular city based on the number of courses purchased.
+We dug into our own data to see which parts of the country were looking to train to be a personal trainers themselves with Future Fit Training, with Plymouth proving to be the most popular city based on the number of courses purchased.

 The UK’s Most Physically Active City – Brighton & Hove

 Finally, the city with the highest percentage of adults who are deemed to be physically active (that’s carrying out over 150 minutes of exercise a week) was Brighton & Hove, where over three-quarters of the population regularly engage in physical exercise.